audacious-network/aws-github-runner/readme.md

 - support overriding user-data when custom dependencies need to be preinstalled.
 - setting of the aws region with the aws-region input rather than an environment variable.
 - support use of the default subnet and security group for the vpc/az instead of requiring an explicit security group and subnet.
-- support use of spot or scheduled instances as opposed to only scheduled instances.
+- support use of cheaper spot or scheduled instances as opposed to only scheduled instances.
+- support setting the volume (disk) size so that more than the default 8gb is available to jobs.

 start your aws [self-hosted runner](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners) right before you need it. run the job on it.